danie1k/flake8_if_checker/README.md

 ## About the Project

-This plugins adds 1 new flake8 warning(s).
+This plugins adds one new flake8 warning.

 `IF01` Too many conditions in IF/ELIF Statement/Expression.